-1 (D) based upon a procedure of decision-making process promotive by lay 2 or was taken without following the prescribed procedure or decision-making process; 3 (E) the product of decisionmaking undertaken by persons who were 4 improperly constituted as a decision-making body, were motivated by an improper purpose, or 5 were subject to disqualification; 6 (F) based upon a determination of fact clearly vested by a provision of 7 law in the discretion of the agency that is not supported by substantial evidence in the agency 8 record before the court when that record is viewed as a whole For purposes of this 9 subparagraph, the following terms have the following meanings: 10 (i) "Substantial evidence" means the quantity and quality of evidence that would be deemed 11 sufficient by a neutral, detached, and reasonable person, to establish the fact at issue when the 12 consequences resulting from the establishment of that fact are understood to be serious and of 13 great importance.
-14 (ii) "When that record is viewed as a whole" means that the adequacy of the evidence in the 15 record before the court to support a particular finding of fact must be judged in light of all the 16 relevant evidence in the record cited by any party that detracts from that finding as well as all of 17 the relevant evidence in the record cited by any party that supports it, including any 18 determinations of veracity by the presiding officer who personally observed the demeanor of the 19 witnesses and the agency's explanation of why the relevant evidence in the record supports its 20 material findings of fact.
-21 (G) action other than a rule that is inconsistent with a rule of the agency; 22 (H) action other than a rule that is inconsistent with the agency's prior 23 practice or precedents, unless the agency has stated credible reasons sufficient to indicate a fair
+1 (D) based upon a procedure or decision-making process prohibited by law 2 or was taken without following the prescribed procedure or decision-making process; 3 (E) the product of decision-making undertaken by persons who were 4 improperly constituted as a decision-making body, were motivated by an improper purpose, or 5 were subject to disqualification; 6 (F) based upon a determination of fact clearly vested by a provision of 7 law in the discretion of the agency that is not supported by substantial evidence in the agency 8 record before the court when that record is viewed as a whole.
+"Substantial evidence" means the 9 quantity and quality of evidence that would be deemed sufficient by a neutral, detached, and 10 reasonable person, to establish the fact at issue when the consequences resulting from the 11 establishment of that fact are understood to be serious and of great importance.
+12 "When that record is viewed as a whole" means that the adequacy of the 13 evidence in the record before the court to support a particular finding of fact must be judged in 14 light of all the relevant evidence in the record cited by any party that detracts from that finding as 15 well as all of the relevant evidence in the record cited by any party that supports it, including any 16 determinations of veracity by the presiding officer who personally observed the demeanor of the 17 witnesses and the agency's explanation of why the relevant evidence in the record supports its 18 material findings of fact.
+19 (G) action other than a rule that is inconsistent with a rule of the agency; 20 (H) action other than a rule that is inconsistent with the agency's prior 21 practice or precedent, unless the agency has stated credible reasons sufficient to indicate a fair 22 and rational basis for the inconsistency; 23 (I) the product of reasoning that is so illogical as to render it wholly